-In this era of smartphones, tablets, Cloud computing, and other electronic devices, we will continue to hear people talking about petabytes, exabytes, and zettabytes (and, in the case of the NSA, even yottabytes).
+In this era of smartphones, tablets, cloud computing, and other electronic devices, we will continue to hear people talking about petabytes, exabytes, and zettabytes (and, in the case of the NSA, even yottabytes).
 However, if we outgrow yottabytes, what then?
-In an effort to keep up with the astronomical growth of information and to refer to even bigger volumes of data, the next generation of prefixes will most likely include the terms brontobyte for 10^{27} and gegobyte for 10^{30} (although some argue for geobyte and geopbyte as the prefixes for the latter).
+In an effort to keep up with the astronomical growth of information and to refer to even bigger volumes of data, the next generation of prefixes will most likely include the terms brontobyte for 1027 and gegobyte for 1030 (although some argue for geobyte and geopbyte as the terms for the latter).
 Although these are not yet universally accepted international prefix units, if history is any indication, we will need them sooner rather than later.